coffeemakingtoaster/dockerfile-parser/README.md

 - [ ] Stage reference detection
 - [x] Optional array parsing where supported
 - [ ] Arg behaviour parsing when not actively setting a value
+- [ ] Several edge cases and special scenarios for a few instructions